adr1enbe4udou1n/blog/content/posts/21-a-beautiful-gitops-day-11/index.md

 {{< /highlight >}}

 We fall back to the RW connection string if the RO one is not defined.
-Then use it in the `ArticlesController` which as only read endpoints:
+Then use it in the `ArticlesController` which has only read endpoints:

 {{< highlight host="kuberocks-demo" file="src/KubeRocks.WebApi/Controllers/ArticlesController.cs" >}}